Sutton-Research-Lab/Python_workshop_2022/README.md

 # Python workshop 2022
-Course materials for the Python workshop in summer 2022
+Course materials for the Python workshop in the summer of 2022
 <br>
 <br>